|

 total population of 7,000 people of many races and nationalities.

-Except for the Mennonites and Pentecostals, who lived mostly in the rural districts of
+Except for the Mennonites, who mainly live in the rural districts of

 Cayo and Orange Walk, most members of these religious groups tended to live in Belize

-City.
-In 2000, Roman Catholics were numerous throughout the country and constituted the
+City and other urban centers.
+In 2010, Roman Catholics were numerous throughout the country and constituted the

 majority faith in all but two of the country's six districts, Belize and Cayo, where they